Prerequisites

 sudo docker compose down

-- Open the file here: /var/www/hudu2/config/nginx/site-confs/default.conf and replace the contents with this file.
+- Edit the file named default.conf and replace ALL of the contents with this file named default:

 cd ~/hudu2